THE LAMAR YORK PRIZES FOR FICTION AND NONFICTION

 Entries must be

 January 31.
+We no longer accept paper submissions.
 All entries will be considered for publication.

-greatly appreciate a note letting us know how you heard about
+would appreciate a note letting us know how you

 Simultaneous submissions are discouraged but permissible, though